 Blood spilled on the carpet usually soaks in the floorboard.
 Even if you remove the carpet, it can be hard to get the blood out of wood.
-Furthermore, it can leave a lingering odor which is unpleasant and may act as a constant reminder of the tragic incident.
+Furthermore, it can leave a lingering odor that is unpleasant and may act as a constant reminder of the tragic incident.
 It can also contaminate the environment and become a health hazard.

 Biohazard Cleanup to Dispose of Biohazard Waste

 Thorough cleaning is required to decontaminate an area where a biohazard takes place.
 This is important because germs and bacteria from biohazard waste like blood and bodily fluids can not only lead to infections and various diseases but it can also stay in the environment for a long time if the waste is not properly disposed of.

 For instance, the Hepatitis virus is known to survive up to two weeks in the blood after it is spilled.
 This can pose serious health threats to public health and the environment.
 The only way to avoid any other tragedy is to clean the area thoroughly and properly dispose of the waste, making sure it does not come in contact with anyone.

 Since pathogens in the blood can lead to health hazards, biohazard waste must be disposed of by a biohazard waste hauler according to federal or state laws.

 Biohazard Waste Can Lead to Property Damage